 After the men took the painting, it wasn’t until Tuesday night that the Louvre made it public that the Mona Lisa had been stolen.
 The newspapers picked up on the story quickly, and a media firestorm ensued, even around the world.
 Parisians got involved and rushed to the police headquarters, and they turned out in droves to visit the Louvre to get a glimpse of where the Mona Lisa had once been.
 But the public sentiment became a problem for Perugia.
 The painting had garnered so much notoriety that he couldn’t sell it on the market where other illegal goods were sold.
 The Mona Lisa was hot, and it had become too famous.

-It wasn’t until 1913, over two years after the Mona Lisa had been stolen, that Perugia slipped up.
-He traveled to Florence, Italy by train with his trunk and tried to sell the painting to an art dealer there, named Alfredo Geri.
+It wasn’t until 1913, over two years after the Mona Lisa had been stolen that Perugia slipped up.
+He traveled to Florence, Italy, by train with his trunk and tried to sell the painting to an art dealer named Alfredo Geri.
 Geri called the director of the Uffizi Gallery, Giovanni Poggi, who confirmed the painting was the Mona Lisa.
 The men called the police, and Perugia was arrested at his hotel.
-He pleaded guilty in court in Florence, and amazingly, only served eight months for the crime.
+He pleaded guilty in a court in Florence, and amazingly, only served eight months for the crime.

-The Louvre had over 9 million visitors in 2014, and it’s a fair bet that most of them went there to see the Mona Lisa.
-It’s possible that without the famous heist of the Mona Lisa in 1911 the painting may have just become another fine work of art in a huge museum.
+The Louvre had over 9.6 million visitors in 2019, and it’s a fair bet that most of them went there to see the Mona Lisa.
+It’s possible that without the famous heist of the Mona Lisa in 1911, the painting may have just become another fine work of art in a vast museum.